merhasmukh/merhasmukh/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working as Machine Learnig Engineer
+- 🔭 I’m currently working as a Machine Learnig Engineer.